A 5-acre gem in the heart of downtown Vancouver, Esther Short Park is the oldest public square in the state of Washington.

 Esther Short Park is open year-round from 5 a.m. until 10 p.m.

 Parking spaces around this park are metered with various time limits.
 Take a look at the City's parking map to plan your trip.

 The site serves as a year-round venue for a variety of public and private events, programs, concerts and other activities, including:

 Want to plan your event in Esther Short Park?
-See what park permit fees are for public and private events.
+Explore park permit fees for public and private events.